Erisura/DDPM_pytorch/README.md

 # DDPM_pytorch
-a implementation of DDPM in pytorch
+an implementation of DDPM in pytorch